Private 1st Class George C. Beebe (1919–1944)

 Movements in Military

-Beebe’s mother stated that her son moved to Fort Bragg, North Carolina around October 17, 1941, and remained there until November 1941.
-The information that she supplied is a little unclear, but also seems to state that he was then stationed at Camp Blanding, Florida until February 22, 1942 before morning to Indiantown Gap Military Reservation around June 23, 1942.
+Beebe’s mother stated that her son moved to Fort Bragg, North Carolina, around October 17, 1941, and remained there until November 1941.
+The information that she supplied is a little unclear, but also seems to state that he was then stationed at Camp Blanding, Florida until February 22, 1942, before morning to Indiantown Gap Military Reservation around June 23, 1942.
 Mrs. Beebe wrote that her son went overseas in July 1942 and arrived in England the following month.

-The pattern of movements recorded by Beebe’s mother generally match those of the 16th Infantry Regiment (with the reference to Fort Bragg presumably being due to maneuvers in the Carolinas around that time).
 In addition, Beebe’s mother stated that her son moved from England to North Africa on March 9, 1942.
-That’s extremely unlikely, since Operation Torch began in November 1942.
+That is not likely, since there were virtually no American servicemen in North Africa until Operation Torch began in November 1942.
 She also stated that he went from Sicily to Italy before going to England, whereas the 1st Infantry Division did not participate in the mainland Italian campaign.

 Acknowledgments